Pence casts tie-breaking vote to confirm Brownback as ambassador

 Brownback was nominated by President Donald Trump as ambassador-at-large for international religious freedom.

-The last vice president to twice break ties on the same day was Vice President Alben Barkley on October 4, 1949.
+The last vice president to break ties twice on the same day was Vice President Alben Barkley on October 4, 1949.

 The Senate is operating with two Republicans absent.
 Arizona Sen. John McCain, who is battling cancer, remains out.
 Tennessee Sen. Bob Corker is at the World Economic Forum in Davos.